prismicio/awesome-prismic/README.md

 **Vue.js**

+- [JAMstack with Prismic and Gridsome.
+Score 100% on Google Page speed!](https://www.youtube.com/watch?v=tqR2EO7Tivc) - Overview of how Prismic and Gridsome can work together. `05/07/2020`
 - [Create a blog with Prismic.io and NuxtJS](https://viarami.com/programming/blog-prismic-nuxtjs) - Comprehensive tutorial on creating a blog with Nuxt.js and Prismic. `05/12/2020`
 - [Manage static content with Prismic.io and Nuxt.js](https://www.bitbull.it/en/blog/static-content-with-prismic-and-nuxt) - Comprehensive tutorial on creating a website with Nuxt.js and Prismic. `05/16/2020`